thecodingmachine/services.package-website-generator/README.md

 or new versions of some packages available.
 If so, it will download the package and generate a mini website containing the README, plus any other documentation files from your package if they have been declared in _composer.json_.

-Documentation files must be declared in _composer.json_ according to the Mouf's documentation syntax:
+Documentation files must be declared in _composer.json_ according to the **Mouf's documentation syntax**:

 	{
 	    ...